Fatshark

-Fatshark is a Swedish video game development studio based in Stockholm, Sweden.
-The studio is located in Stockholm.
-Fatshark acted as a subcontractor for several AAA titles for PC and consoles, and the studio also develops its own games.
-In January 2021, Tencent acquired majority control of the studio.
+Fatshark AB is a Swedish video game development studio based in Stockholm.
+It develops its own games and has also acted as a subcontractor for several AAA titles for PC and consoles.

 History

 Fatshark originated from a company called Northplay, which subcontracted for various Swedish companies between 2003 and 2008.
-The company is best known for its involvement with the PlayStation 3 and the Xbox 360; developing for both, Bionic Commando Rearmed 2 and versions of their PC game Lead and Gold: Gangs of the Wild West.
+The company is best known for its involvement with the PlayStation 3 and the Xbox 360, developing Bionic Commando Rearmed 2 and versions of their PC game Lead and Gold: Gangs of the Wild West for both.